 Even when you participate, you may not be contributing up to the maximum 401(k) limit prescribed by IRS.
 Many employees save only enough to get the company match.
 Some choose an arbitrary percentage (usually round number like 5% or 10%) of their salary as their annual contribution.
 Others choose to freeze contributions at a certain dollar amount and do not (or forget to) increase that amount in spite of raises and bonus.
 Many employees (over 50) do not play catch-up even when they are nearing retirement.

 The most common reason for lower contributions is not having a planned savings goal.
-Our retirement calculator can help you with retirement planning and estimate how much you need to save each year for a comfortable retirement.
+Our 401k calculator can help you with retirement planning and estimate how much you need to save each year for a comfortable retirement.
 The plan you create should be reviewed at least once every year.

+Key to successful retirement plan is to save aggressively and invest conservatively.
 Investment mistakes can be broadly classified into 3 categories:

 Not investing according to your risk tolerance